 The Sociological Review Foundation makes available up to £10,000 each year to fund the organisation of scholarly seminars on any subject broadly within the publishing interests of the journal.
 It particularly supports research seminar series and/or research symposia that bring together established and new researchers to share and produce imaginative cutting-edge work of cultural and social significance.
 We seek proposals that involve collaborations across institutions and disciplines and welcome those that connect to wider communities and the arts.

-As part of the foundation’s mission to serve and enhance the future sociological community, seminars and symposia should be open to members of sociological teaching groups in colleges and schools.
-For example, a number of places could either be made available to local colleges / 6th forms or sessions could be video recorded and offered to these audiences.
+As part of the Foundation’s mission to serve and enhance the future sociological community, seminars and symposia should also be open to members of sociological teaching groups in colleges and schools.
+For example, a number of places could either be made available to local colleges and sixth forms, or sessions could be video recorded and offered to these audiences, in order to support and facilitate the development of Sociology and related disciplines.

 Guidance for applicants

-- Each year we support (a) one themed seminar series (3 or more linked symposia of 4-6 speakers), allocating up to £6000, and (b) provide 2 separate grants of up to £2000 for one-day symposia taking place in the United Kingdom.
+- Each year we support (a) one themed seminar series – three or more linked symposia of 4-6 speakers – allocating up to £6000, and (b) provide two separate grants of up to £2000 for one-day symposia taking place in the United Kingdom.

 - Successful applicants are required to write a report on the event to be submitted no later than one month after the event (in the case of a series of events, a report on each event must be submitted) and to write a blogpost for the Sociological Review blog.